fentanyl transdermal patches

 Always follow your doctor's instructions carefully.

-Tell your doctor if you become pregnant while using APO-Fentanyl.
+Tell your doctor if you plan to or become pregnant while using APO-Fentanyl, who will

 If your pain continues or returns, see your doctor.
 You may need additional medicines

 to control the pain or a change in the strength of the APO-Fentanyl patch.

 Tell your doctor if you develop a fever.
 At high temperatures, the amount of fentanyl

 absorbed by the skin increases.
 Your doctor may need to adjust your APO-Fentanyl dose.

 If you are about to start taking a new medicine, tell your doctor and pharmacist that

 DO NOT expose the patch to direct heat from electric blankets, heat pads, heated water